-St Mirren v Inverness CT
+St Mirren 1-0 Inverness CT

 Foul by Charlie Trafford (Inverness CT).

-Gavin Reilly (St. Mirren) wins a free kick in the defensive half.
+Aaron Doran (Inverness CT) wins a free kick on the left wing.

+Attempt blocked.
+Kyle Magennis (St. Mirren) right footed shot from outside the box is blocked.